Sautéed Okra (No Sticky!)

 - Garlic – A little goes a long way.
 I prefer to use sliced, and yet you can also mince it.

-- Ginger – I like using fresh ginger as it adds a nice refreshing flavor.
-But, you can certainly omit it.
+- Ginger – I like using fresh ginger as it adds a nice, refreshing flavor.
+But you can certainly omit it.

 - Lemon juice – Helps marry all those flavors.

 - Clean and discard any bad okra.
-Then wash, cut the tips off and wipe dry the okra.
+Then wash, cut the tips off, and wipe dry the okra.

 - Next, add the okra.
 Cook on medium to high heat, stirring constantly for 2 minutes (medium to high heat will prevent the okra from becoming sticky).

-- Cook until the okra is fork-tender – adding another few tablespoons of water as necessary.
+- Season with salt and pepper.
+Add 1/4 cup water and continue to cook, stirring often.
+Cook until the okra is fork-tender, adding another few tablespoons of water as necessary.
+Finally, add the chili flakes and lemon juice.

 - Taste and adjust seasoning.